veliovgroup/ostrio/tutorials/linux/security/iptables-firewall.md

 __NOTE: IT'S A DANGER ZONE.__ This is expert-level settings setup.
 You must know what you're doing and do not blindly copy-paste commands and rules described below, otherwise, you may end up with the unaccessible server.

-This tutorial will set iptables rules to accept traffic only on `http (80)`, `https (443)` and `ssh (22)` ports.
-Which is the fine setup for most basic applications.
+This tutorial will set iptables rules to accept traffic only on `http (80)`, `https (443)` and `ssh (22)` ports, which is the fine setup for most basic applications.
 Using suggested rules you're free to add more udp/tcp ports on demand.

 See also the great article on iptables rules by [Digital Ocean](https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands) and [VPS Cheap](https://crm.vpscheap.net/knowledgebase.php?action=displayarticle&id=29)